Text us today for availability in our fully furnished homes and short term rental homes. Many options for stays of 30 nights

 Josh gave a sermon about his ministry with these small creatures and lovingly tells the story of Sid's amazing rescue and others.
 You can hear the podcast by clicking on the link here.
 The pastor opens with the first 10 minutes and Josh gives his testimony the last 15 minutes.
 This is an audio file only.

 Hosting guests for pay dates back to Biblical times.
 Jesus Christ himself was born in an outbuilding at someone’s home.
-Today, you can temporarily stay in treehouses, school buses, yurts, castles and everything in between.
+Today, you can temporarily stay in treehouses, school buses, yurts, castles, barns and everything in between.
 The shared economy is everywhere.
 Travelers no longer see the lodging for their vacation as just a place to lay their head.
 Vacation rentals have become the centerpiece of the guest’s vacation experience.

 Businesses began shutting down.
 The Weather Channel ran during all waking hours.
 Fear was everywhere.
 Everyone’s first question was if I would stay or go.
 Neighbors called to give me their plans for the evacuation.
 Would I be staying home?
 Could I watch out for their home, too?